RiverMatsumoto/ICSpark-Mentor-Project/README.md

 Now add about 3 to 5 more animals to the animalList array by repeating the steps above and then we will go over how to navigate each exhibit.

-### 3. Navigating the exhibit
+### 3a.
+Navigating the exhibit (Normal Version)

+If you would like a challenge to practice your javascript skills you can practice doing it on your own at the harder version step 3b

-This I have already written some of the functions that we will call when the buttons are pressed.
+I have already written some of the functions that we will call when the buttons are pressed.
 All we need is a way to move to the left and right of the array to display a different animal, and connect the "Play Animal Noise" button to the MakeSound function on the current animal being displayed.

-**You can write the code starting anywhere after where the animal objects are created**

 1. Get a reference to the "move-left" button
    1. `let moveLeftButton = document.getElementById("move-left");`